 Today's professionals operate in an increasingly complex and global environment.
 Northeastern's Doctor of Law and Policy program empowers leaders working in government, for-profit, and nonprofit sectors to advance in their careers with a deeper understanding of public policy.
 Our Doctor of Law and Policy engages students in advanced coursework that develops legal reasoning, research, and policy analysis skills.
 By examining the intersection of three key themes—law, research, and policy—within their professional fields, the program prepares leaders to tackle practical challenges with a multidisciplinary approach.

 The Doctor of Law and Policy program offers two different learning formats based on professional experience and need for flexibility.
 The Doctor of Law and Policy–Executive Program format with residencies every other month in Boston, and the more flexible Doctor of Law and Policy Program format with quarterly residencies in Seattle.

-- Our flexible 3-year program, designed for professionals with at least 3 years of experience, allows students to take 1 to 2 classes per term as opposed to 3 (Note: Education can be used in lieu of formal experience)
+- Our flexible three-year program, designed for professionals with at least three years of experience, allows students to take one to two classes per term as opposed to three.
+(Note: Education can be used in lieu of formal experience)

 - Quarterly residencies offer students the advantages of interactive learning without the restrictions of a traditional doctoral program

 - Past guest speakers have included Supreme Court Justices Sonia Sotomayor, Samuel Alito, and Clarence Thomas; Congressional journalists from CNN, NPR, Buzzfeed, and Politico; Marty Baron, executive editor of the Washington Post; Representative Joseph Kennedy III; Lonnie Bunch, director of the National Museum of African American History and Culture; Mason Dunn, executive director of the Massachusetts Transgender Political Coalition; and Dr. Victor Dzau, president of the National Academy of Medicine